Matching Pursuit LASSO Part II: Applications and Sparse Recovery over Batch Signals: Conclusions

-Comprehensive numerical experiments demonstrate the effectiveness and efficiency of the proposed methods.
-In addition, by applying {\tt GMP} to face recognition, the experimental results on two widely used datasets, namely \emph{Extended {YaleB}} Database and \emph{AR} database, show that the batch mode {{\tt GMP}} can achieve significantly better recognition rates than two competitors, namely {\tt L2} and {\tt L2-L2}, on a wide range of settings with comparable computational cost.
-Particularly, batch mode {{\tt GMP}} can be up to 20 times faster than batch-mode {{\tt OMP}} and 500 times faster than the considered state-of-the-art $\ell_1$ method, namely {\tt PGH}~\cite{linxiao}.
+In this paper, we have proposed a subspace search to further improve the performance of MPL, and a batch-mode MPL has been developed to vastly speed up SR with many signals.
+Comprehensive experiments demonstrate the superb efficiency of the proposed (S)MPL methods.
+In general, (S)MPL are tens times faster than state-of-the-art $\ell_1$-norm methods.
+The recovery time of the SMPL method over a \emph{Big Dictionary} with {one million atoms is less than 50 seconds}.
+We apply {BMPL} to batch face recognition tasks.
+The experimental results show that BMPL achieves significantly better recognition rates than {L2} and {L2-L2} with comparable computational cost.
+Notably, BMPL is up to 20 times faster than the batch-mode OMP~\cite{Rubinstein2008} and 400 times faster than the $\ell_1$-norm methods considered to be state-of-the-art.